OMR-Research/MeasureDetector/MeasureDetector/demo/README.md

 ## Talking with the REST API

-We offer two example scripts.
-Mmake sure that you have all the Python requirements:
+We offer two example Python 3 scripts.
+Make sure that you have all the requirements:

 ```bash
 $ pip install -r requirements.txt